foomantics/kubernetes/Labs/getting-started-k8s/readme.md

 Packages and dependencies will be upadted annually.
 May contain vulnerable code, **use at own risk**.

+My work can be found in 'm6_commands', 'm7_commands', and 'm8_commands' TXT files.

 ## App

 The app, dependencies, and Dockerfile are in the `/App` folder.